June 15 – 21, 2020 – full camp

 - video review of running technique

 - a major focus on goal setting with one to one sessions with Camp Director – everyone leaves with a goal and detailed action plan and support network to achieve that goal

 We hope you never have to cancel your place for one of your camps once you have registered.
 However, life does happen, and things can change.
 You can see our cancellation policy at this link.
+Starting with our 2020 camps, you have the option to purchase cancellation coverage during the registration process.
 We will always do our best to work with you if you do need to cancel.

 The average age for campers is mid 40’s.

 The youngest camper we have had is 21; we have also had two women campers in their 70’s who attended with their daughters!